-To build a better butt, you've got to do muscle-building exercises to build your glutes -- the three muscles that make up your rear.
+To build a bigger butt, you've got to do muscle-building exercises to build your glutes — the three muscles that make up your rear.
 How quickly you'll see results depends on your body type, your training frequency and training intensity.

 The squat is the king of all butt exercises.
-It works all of the muscles of the butt and it's easily modified and made more challenging to suit your fitness level.
+It works all of the muscles of the butt, and it's easily modified and made more challenging to suit your fitness level says ExRx.net.
 Technique is super important to prevent injury.
 If you've never squatted, learn the basic technique first before adding weight.

 HOW TO DO IT: Stand with your feet shoulder-width apart.
 Inhale as you bend at the hips and knees, lowering your bum down towards the ground.
 Transfer the weight into your heels and keep your torso upright and chest open.
 Come down until your thighs are parallel with the floor.
 Exhale as you press through your heels to rise back up to standing.

-Lunges are one of the best exercises to build a bodacious booty.
-Doing a combination of stationary lunges, side lunges and walking lunges hits all of your glute muscles and keeps your routine from getting boring.
+Lunges are one of the best exercises to increase the buttocks and hips.
+Doing a combination of stationary lunges, side lunges and walking lunges, says ACE Fitness, hits all of your glute muscles and keeps your routine from getting boring.

 HOW TO DO IT: Take a big step forward with your right foot.
 Bend both your knees to about 90 degrees, with your back knee hovering just above the ground.
 Press through your front foot to rise back to your starting position.
 Do a set on one side, then switch to the other.